-Other operating expense, net for the three months endedMarch 31, 2018 was \$9.3 million, a decrease of \$1.0 million, compared with \$10.3 million for the three months ended March 31, 2017.
-The decrease in other operating expense, net was due to the receipt of insurance proceeds totaling \$1.5 million related to losses sustained as a result of Hurricane Harvey in August 2017 (of which \$1.2 million was recorded in other operating expense, net), lower management advisory fees due to agreements terminated as a result of our initial public offering and lower transaction-related costs related to our June 2017 acquisition of Sovitec during the three months ended March 31, 2018.
-Offsetting the decrease in other operating expense, net was an increase in amortization related charges due to the intangible assets recognized as part of the Sovitec acquisition.
+Other operating expense, net for the three months endedSeptember 30, 2018 was \$16.5 million, a decrease of \$3.3 million, compared with \$19.8 million for the three months ended September 30, 2017.
+The decrease in other operating expense, net was due to lower severance costs related to a plant shutdown and lower management advisory fees due to agreements terminated as a result of our initial public offering.